redis/redis-doc/commands/subscribe.md

 @return

 When successful, this command doesn't return anything.
-Instead, for each channel, one message with the first element being the string "subscribe" is pushed as a confirmation that command succeeded.
+Instead, for each channel, one message with the first element being the string "subscribe" is pushed as a confirmation that the command succeeded.

 ## Behavior change history